ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 it will then be but poor consolation to believe the world equally in the dark.
 There is so much of gratitude or vanity in almost every attachment, that it is not safe to leave any to itself.
-We can all begin freely--a slight preference is natural enough; but there are very few of us who have heart enough to be really in love without encouragement.
+We can all begin freely -- a slight preference is natural enough; but there are very few of us who have heart enough to be really in love without encouragement.
 In nine cases out of ten a women had better show more affection than she feels.
 Bingley likes your sister undoubtedly; but he